PFAS Treatment

 PFAS has developed the nickname “the forever chemical” because the molecular structures can take thousands of years to break down under typical environmental conditions.
 PFAS can be detected in the blood of 99% of the US population and has been associated with adverse health effects.
 According to Scientific American, “Scientists have found links between a number of the chemicals and many health concerns—including kidney and testicular cancer, thyroid disease, liver damage, developmental toxicity, ulcerative colitis, high cholesterol, pregnancy-induced preeclampsia and hypertension, and immune dysfunction.”
 PFAS contamination is so serious, it is generally analyzed at the parts per trillion level (ppt).
 While it is not currently regulated, the US Environmental Protection Agency recommends a limit of 70 ppt.

-There are currently three technologies available to treat water that is contaminated with PFAS.
-The optimal technology (or combination) will depend on the specific PFAS molecules present in the water, and other details of the project.
+Three technologies are currently available to treat water contaminated with PFAS.
+The optimal technology (or combination) will depend on the specific PFAS molecules present in the water and other details of the project.
 WaterSurplus engineers have expertise in all three PFAS treatment technologies.

 logo